 Everyone should receive immunizations.
 Check with your doctor to see which vaccines are important for you.
-It is important that parents are protected so that they do not bring infections home to their children and they are well enough to take care of their children!
+It is important that parents and grandparents are protected so that they do not bring infections home to their children and they are well enough to take care of their children!

-Adults who did not have chickenpox should consider getting the vaccine (although, interestingly, most adults who don't remember having chickenpox are actually found to be already protected when their blood is tested for the presence of antibodies).
+- Adults who did not have chickenpox should consider getting the vaccine (although, interestingly, most adults who don't remember having chickenpox are actually found to be already protected when their blood is tested for the presence of antibodies).

-Adults who may be exposed to blood or who are adopting children from areas of the world where hepatitis B is common should get the hepatitis B vaccine.
+- Adults who may be exposed to blood or who are adopting children from areas of the world where hepatitis B is common should get the hepatitis B vaccine.
 Travelers should consider hepatitis A vaccine and others depending on where you are traveling.